Pictured above: Yellow butterwort (Pinguicula lutea) by Mary Keim. Click on terms for botanical definitions. View post as a PDF.

 Yellow butterwort blooms late winter into spring.
 It occurs naturally in wet pine flatwoods, wet prairies and seepage slopes.
 It prefers a drier environment compared with other native Pinguicula.
 It a state-listed threatened species.

 The genus name, Pinguicula, comes from the Latin pinguis, which means “fat” and alludes to the greasy feeling of the leaf surface.
-The species name, lutea, comes from the Latin luteus, or “yellow.”
+The species epithet, lutea, comes from the Latin luteus, or “yellow.”

 Family: Lentibulariaceae (Bladderwort family)

 Native range: Mostly throughout Florida

 To see where natural populations of yellow butterwort have been vouchered, visit www.florida.plantatlas.usf.edu.

 Growth habit: 1+’

 Garden tips: Although not commercially available, Pinguicula lutea can be propagated by seed.
 Getting seed, however, may be challenging as they cannot be collected from public natural lands.
 Your best bet is to find someone who has it growing on their privately owned land.
 (Be sure to get permission before collecting on private land.)

 For more information on other Pinguicula species, see these resources: